Tallicia/LeetPride/readme.md

 >>Then quickly get going given any problem with a typical py file to begin coding solutions with and import and common python boilerplate for generating and running tests on solutions.
 >>
 >>There are 4 basic simple setups to get going in seconds.
-THe 2nd is just boiler plate that
+THe 2nd is just boilerplate that
 > will be replaced as you solve a problem.
 Also, there are capabilities to easily test and time multiple method implementations and different class method call sequencing for class testing.